Isa Melikov: Activities after Eurovision 2011

 On January 14, 2012 the Danish national broadcaster DR has announced the team of the international jury of "Dansk Melodi Grand Prix 2012", where Isa Melikov also took part in line with Oceana, Ell & Nikki, Alexander Rybak and Alexey Vorobyov.

 He created Azerbaijan's first online music brand BMF, similar to American VEVO, and Russian ELLO, becoming an official partner of YouTube and the first Azerbaijani official YouTube channel in the field of music and entertainment.
 The channel presents BMF's works and related projects.

 He is the author of music for the song "Heartbreaker" by singer Eldar Gasimov, and the song "Обними меня" by Dima Bilan and Nigar Jamal.

 Melikov wrote "Skeletons" by Dihaj along with Sandra Bjurman.
 The song represented Azerbaijan in the Eurovision Song Contest 2017 in Kyiv, Ukraine.

 In 2016 in cooperation with Dastan Orasbekov (producer from Kazakhstan) Isa presented an international project - girls band called Turkiss.
-Their first single was called "Çağır meni" in Azerbaijani and «Шақыр мені» (song written by Isa Melikov) in Kazakh, publicization of which is being actively promoted both in Kazakhstan and Azerbaijan.
+Their first single was called "Çağır məni" in Azerbaijani and «Шақыр мені» (song written by Isa Melikov) in Kazakh, publicization of which is being actively promoted both in Kazakhstan and Azerbaijan.